johnmnc/vim-cli/notes.md

 Example:
 ![vim splits](vim-3-panes.png)

+It is a little hard to see in the picture above, but the active window is indicated by the status line being **bold** (the upper left window).

 ## Vim directory navigation
 You can invoke vim with a directory name, and it will display a listing of the directory.